Camping in the Broken Group Islands

 - Pacific Rim Visitor Centre (2791 Pacific Rim Highway, Ucluelet)

-- Passes can also be purchased or extended over the phone by calling Parks Canada during daytime hours at 250-726-3500, Monday-Friday.
+- Passes can also be purchased or extended over the phone by calling Parks Canada at 250-726-3500, Monday-Friday, 8am to 4pm.
 In this case, a permit will be sent by email.

-Contact the National Park for up to date fees schedules prior to your departure.
+Contact the national park reserve for up to date fees schedules prior to your departure.
 Fees may change at any time.

 Consider the needs of other campers